 Mandatory diversity training doesn’t always get the results you hoped for, especially not right away.
 You may want to consider offering voluntary training sessions, creating mentoring programs, combining diversity and skills training courses, and/or including DEI training as part of your onboarding process.
 Changing culture can be difficult and take a while.
 It will require a sustained, long-term commitment.

 Workplaces that are more diverse are more likely to keep employees.
 In other words, a more diverse, inclusive work environment has less turnover.
-This isn’t surprising, because in an environment where people feel welcome and supported, they’re less likely to leave.
+This isn’t surprising, because promoting diversity and inclusion in the workplace makes people feel welcome and supported, so they’re less likely to leave.

 Creating an environment where people feel supported starts with good communication.
 You can improve communication with individual employees and with your team as a whole by creating open-door policies and providing a platform for sharing experiences and feedback.

-You can also highlight your company’s commitment to diversity in the workplace though your internal and external communications.
+You can also promote diversity and inclusion in the workplace through your internal and external communications.
 And when you make mistakes — it will happen — be ready to acknowledge them openly.